Cobra Kai: Other media

+Daniel LaRusso vs. Johnny Lawrence

+On April 17, 2019, YouTube Premium released a 30 for 30 featurette for the second season of its web-based series, Cobra Kai, a comedic reboot of The Karate Kid featuring the main cast members and select ESPN personalities analyzing the 1984 match between Daniel LaRusso and Johnny Lawrence.
+It was nominated for a Clio Award.

 Books

 In 2022, Ralph Macchio published the memoir Waxing On: The Karate Kid and Me (Dutton), in which he reflects upon the making of and legacy of the Karate Kid films and Cobra Kai.

 Also in 2022, the behind-the-scenes book The Kick-A** Book of Cobra Kai was written by Rachel Bertsche and published by HarperCollins.

 Comics

 A four-issue comic book miniseries entitled Cobra Kai: The Karate Kid Saga Continues - Johnny's Story was published by IDW Publishing and released between October 2019 and January 2020, and was subsequently collected in trade paperback on July 8, 2020.

 It was written by Denton J. Tipton, with art by Kagan McLeod and colors by Luis Antonio Delgado.

 Video games

 Cobra Kai: The Karate Kid Saga Continues, a video game based on the series, was released for Nintendo Switch, PlayStation 4, and Xbox One on October 27, 2020, and for Microsoft Windows on January 5, 2021.

 A mobile game titled Cobra Kai: Card Fighter was released on March 19, 2021, on Android and iOS devices.

 A sequel to Cobra Kai: The Karate Kid Saga Continues developed by Flux Games and published by GameMill Entertainment titled Cobra Kai 2: Dojos Rising was released on November 8, 2022, for Nintendo Switch, PlayStation 4, PlayStation 5, Windows via Steam, Xbox One, and Xbox Series X/S.

 Characters and elements from Cobra Kai have appeared in the Roblox experience Netflix Nextworld.